myokit/myokit/README.md

-# myokit
+# Myokit

-A simple interface to cardiac cellular electrophysiology
+Myokit is a python-based software package designed to simplify the use of numerical models in the analysis of cardiac myocytes.

+For more information, see http://myokit.org